- April 2, 2021

 Interview Mastery Benefits Both Job Seekers | Employers

 Unfortunately, interviewing is a flawed process.
 However, most employers focus on interview performance for hiring key talent.
 That is why interview mastery is indispensable for both job candidates and hiring companies.

 Labor Department’s BLS Reports 916,000 Jobs Created In March

 With hiring accelerating last month at best pace since August, good interview performance is especially important.

-The Labor Department reported this morning that U.S. employers added a seasonally adjusted 916,000 jobs in March.
+The Labor Department in their last report shared that U.S. employers added a seasonally adjusted 916,000 jobs in March.
 As a result, the unemployment rate fell to 6.0%.

 Hiring rose in most industries, led by a gain of 280,000 in the category that includes restaurants and hotels.
 Employment also rose sharply in construction, manufacturing and the government.

 Additionally, many economists project employers will add an average of 514,000 jobs each month over the next year, for a total of more than 6 million.
 That would mark the best 12-month stretch of job creation in decades but leave overall employment totals below where they stood before the pandemic.

 Real Benefit Exercise™ Helps Employers | Job Seekers Interview

 Strategic Search Corporation developed a revolutionary interview practice system called The Real Benefit Exercise™ to ensure that our engineers, scientists, research and development (R&D), information technology (IT), technical and manufacturing technology candidates will stand out in the interview process.
 It is one of the cornerstones of my new World2Work®, 12-step career coaching program.